enlighten2/enlighten2.github.io/tutorial1.md

 We will now add hydrogen atoms to sulbactam using the h_add function in PyMOL.

 `h_add (1btl_0rn and resname 0RN)`

-And zoom on the (ORN) selection in the right hand side.
+You can again zoom on the (0RN) selection using the A (Action) menu on the right hand side of the selection.

 Note that sulbactam has a charge of -1*e* and you will need to check visually to make sure that they have been placed reasonably.